srsuryadev/img-compression-cv-proj/index.md

 The average file size savings of **14.59%**.

+**We measured the accuracy by comparing the number of rectangles around the text the EAST is able to annotate both on the original and the compressed image.**

 This table shows the accuracy based on the EAST's text detection on d-JPEG compression,
 <table>
   <tr><th> Metric </th> <th> Value </th> </tr>